-Like in the picture citizens are part of the “wall” that represents governmental institutions, however they face real burdens at time to give feedback and demand for accountability in critical political moments.
+As this sculpture, citizens are part of the “wall” that represents governmental institutions, however they face real burdens at time to give feedback and demand for accountability in critical political moments.
 Is it here that a real brick wall appears before them mainly because of cultural reasons.
 Indeed, societies -especially those ones with high levels of corruption- has a predisposition to establish a strong distance from the citizenship by limited or restricted information.
-A code of behaviour is created under the idea of a “superpower” that is over the citizens and is it there to rule their lives without involving citizens as part of that structure and as owners of the process.
+A code of behaviour is created under the idea of the State as a “superpower” that is above the citizens and is it there to rule their lives without involving citizens as part of that structure and as owners of the process.

 Is for those reasons that mechanisms of citizen engagement are mainly about changing political cultural behaviour (from citizens and authorities) and entering in an era where citizens feel “empowerment” and “go ahead” with confidence and determination in their demands towards the government.
 That is the real challenge and should be the new focus: be inserted on that wall, not bring it down.
 The struggle is centred in being part of the structure and not play against it.
 Strategically, in political terms being the opposition part of official institutions is profitable and a way to gain votes in an easy and irresponsible manner, although the real changes comes from a joint action and a constant attitude of negotiation.